spacebound65/experiments-with-STM32/README.md

 # useful commands and options

 for reading and writing code we're using KEIL microvision V5 software and CUBEMX.
+We are also using STM32CubeIDE, this software basically combines CUBEMX and Keil into a single package.

 # STLN STM32 Initial Test V0